valttteri/DungeonGenerator/documents/testing_document.md

 [Test coverage report](https://valttteri.github.io/)

-I have tested my implementations of Bowyer-Watson's and Prim's algorithms, tools.py file and my Triangle class.
+I have tested my implementations of Bowyer-Watson's and Prim's algorithms and the contents of the classes directory and the tools.py file.
 I made the tests and the testing report with Unittest and Coverage.
 All of my tests are in the directory called 'tests'.
-I also have a file named 'dungeon_testing.py' which is an unofficial testing environment.

 File test_tools.py tests the functions from file tools.py.
 The tests are done with a couple of different inputs.
 The algorithm tests run 500 times each.
 They check if the algorithms return a data structure